Enter your ZIP to find local pros.

 3. Monolithic Slab Foundation

-A monolithic slab foundation combines the slab and footings into one continuous pour.
-The edges are thicker (to bear the structure’s weight), while the center remains thinner for flooring.
+A monolithic slab foundation combines the slab and footings in one continuous pour.
+The edges are made thicker to support the building’s weight, while the center stays thinner for the floor.

 Best For: